Migration to the new xltrail CLI

 - The xltrail CLI is smaller in size and uses less system resources than the old platform.

-- The xltrail CLI comes with a very flexible LDAP setup and granular project access management to lock down certain projects to specific users and/or groups.
+- The xltrail CLI comes with a very flexible LDAP setup and project permissioning to lock down certain projects to specific users and/or groups.

 - The xltrail CLI features dedicated commands to backup and restore all data that makes it easy to move xltrail to a new server, for example.